lczech/grenedalf-paper/README.md

 See the `software` directory here for their setup.

-With all tools available, we run the following tests here:
+We run the following tests here:

   * `benchmark-grenenet`: Benchmarks on real-world data from GrENE-net, subsetting one or two files to increasing numbers of positions to show scaling with respect to the genome length.
   * `benchmark-random`: Simple benchmarks based on randomly generated files, as a lower boundary of how much faster grenedalf is compared to its competitors.